-Liz Truss ditches pledge to raise pensions with inflation
+Triple lock: Liz Truss won't commit to raising pensions with inflation

 The government moved to suspend the commitment in 2021 after an unusually large rise in the average earnings figure during the pandemic.

-Both the Conservatives and Labour promised to maintain the triple lock their 2019 general election manifestos.
+Both the Conservatives and Labour promised to maintain the triple lock in their 2019 general election manifestos.

-A decision on what to do with pensions next year has not been made yet.
 The PM's spokesman said she was aware of "how many vulnerable pensioners there are," and protecting the vulnerable was a "priority".

 The spokesman said moving away from the previous triple lock commitment was a "mutual decision" by the PM and the chancellor, and it was their "agreed position" to prioritise economic stability.